Dogmaresearch/GPU-Fluid-Simulation-Optimization/README.md

 - Commercial use is strictly prohibited without prior written permission.
 - Modification and redistribution are allowed for non-commercial use with proper attribution.

 For commercial licensing inquiries, please contact the author.
+Dogmaresearch@proton.me

 🚀 GPU Compute Optimization & Memory Access Analysis for High-Performance Systems